 Arcadia’s design approach and vision has delivered an area that has been embraced by all for innovative learning activities and a more playful way to circulate around the school.
 Accessible and inviting spaces provide a “home-base” for boys, enabling students to come together as part of the overall community, or for somewhere to retreat, reflect, socialise and belong.

-Short office name: Arcadia Landscape Architecture
+Landscape Architects: Arcadia Landscape Architecture

 Other designers involved in the design of landscape: PMDL